-The Chester Semester Program is a transcript-notated interdisciplinary program on social change with an engaged scholarship (ESCH) internship component.
+The Chester Semester program is a transcript-notated interdisciplinary program on social change with an engaged scholarship (ESCH) internship component.
 The purpose of the program is to facilitate committed student engagement with visionary leaders in the city of Chester and focuses on critically understanding and helping to ameliorate some of society’s most pressing real-world problems by requiring students to participate in civic volunteer programs throughout the academic year.

 Chester Semester consists of the following key elements:

+A. The Chester Semester Fellowship (ENVS 007) is a fall semester course consisting of a weekly class on Mondays from 4-5:30 pm facilitated by engaged faculty, staff, and community partners.
 This course combines meaningful readings, regular reflection sessions, and in-depth conversations with Chester community leaders.

-Internship with a Chester-based Organization (4-5 hours/week)
+2. A Two-Semester Internship with a Chester-based Organization (4-5 hours/week)

 Chester Semester Participants & Partners